dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-w10-phone-or-w10-pc-windows.md

   ![Tap close on the "You're all set!" screen](./media/w10-enroll-rs1-youre-all-set.png)

-5. If you want to double-check that your connection looks right, go back to **Settings**, where you should now see that your work or school account is listed.
+5. If you want to double-check that your connection looks right, go back to **Settings**, where you should now see your work or school account listed.

 	![Validate that the connection was set up correctly](./media/w10-enroll-rs1-validate-successful-enrollment.png)